 - Sew the patchwork fabric frame around the cross stitch, ironing after each step.

 - Assemble the quilt-sandwich - the front of the cross stitch pillow.

 - With the right sides together, sew the back to the front of the pillow, leaving one edge open.

 - Turn inside out, fit and sew in the zip.
 Hand-sew the remaining gaps together.

-When ironing over the cross stitch design, place the design side down on a fluffy white towel, and cover with a white cloth, piece of calico or a white tea-towel.
+- When ironing over the cross stitch design, place the design side down on a fluffy white towel, and cover it with a white cloth, piece of calico, or a white tea towel.

 Find the center of your design.
 Mark the center with a pin.